Tax Tips

 2) Indiana Taxpayers Only

-Contribute to the Indiana College Choice Direct Savings Plan and increase your Indiana refund by as much as $1,500 each year.
-Ask us for details.
+K-12 Tuition?
+Contribute to the Indiana College Choice Direct Savings 529 Plan and boost your Indiana refund by up to $1,500 annually.
+Contact us for details.

 - Don’t forget, Indiana allows you to deduct the first $3,000 you paid in rent and the first $2,500 of property taxes.